kameronlightheart14/learn-xgboost/README.md

 *Question 9:* What are the three most important features of your model?

+Birth year, Spouse name and Person name .

 *Question 10:* Where in the first decision tree plot do you expect your most important feature to be?
 Where is it actually, and why?

+I would expect them to be close to the root (top) of the tree.
+The person name is the root as expected, but birth year is near the leaves and spouse name doesn't appear to be on the tree at all.
+I'm not sure why, it is only the first iteration, so it will improve.

 Note: You can modify the 'num_trees' argument in xgb.plot_tree to see the decision tree plot for other iterations.
 This gives you some idea of what is happening with each new iteration.
 The classifier runs over all the decision trees by default - but you can run it only up to any number of trees in your saved model with additional parameters.